mozilla/explainers/amount.md

 * currencies (for this Explainer), because their conversions are subjective and changing (not 100% reliable).
 We may still consider the backward compatible extensibility of any solutions, in order to enable a future Explainer to add currency support.
 We may also consider how solutions could treat a currency amount as a numerical amount with an unknown unit, for the purposes of converting at least the numerical portion to user preferred or locale-specific punctuation for large or decimal numbers.

 ## Existing features and prior proposals
+There is a broad range from implemented features to various prior and in-progress proposals that address or attempt to address some to all of the user problems noted above.
+This section documents them, roughly clustered into well implemented existing standards features, to proposals that may have some to no partial or experimental support from publishers or perhaps a single implementation.

 ### Existing features
 In HTML we have the `<time>` element which is useful for publishing date time information, and in particular [durations](https://html.spec.whatwg.org/multipage/common-microsyntaxes.html#valid-duration-string)